namhyung/uftrace/doc/uftrace-script.md

     See 'uftrace-replay' for details.

 -t *TIME*, \--time-filter=*TIME*
-:   Do not show functions which run under the time threshold.
-If some functions
+:   Do not run script for functions which run under the time threshold.
+If some
-    explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
+    functions explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given threads.
 To see the list of